Ekiben Hitoritabi

 (駅弁ひとり旅, Ekiben Hitoritabi) is a seinen manga series by Jun Hayase, serialized in Manga Action.
 It focuses on the main character, Nakahara Daisuke, as he eats ekiben, bento meals sold at train stations, as he travels around Japan by rail.

 A 12-episode live-action television series adaptation aired between April 5 and June 21, 2012.

 Plot

-Nakahara Daisuke is the owner of a bento shop in Tokyo and a densha otaku, train enthusiast.
+Nakahara Daisuke is the owner of a bento shop in Tokyo and a densha otaku.
 For their tenth wedding anniversary, his wife gives him a train ticket for traveling across Japan since he has not had a chance to travel since their honeymoon.
 She tells him to investigate ekiben recipes along the way to help improve the bento in their shop.
 Although the trip is intended to be a solo one, Daisuke often befriends other travellers along the way and shares information about trains, railway history, ekiben, meibutsu, and local landmarks.

 At each stop Daisuke or one of his fellow travellers buys an eki-bento (ekiben), and one full page is devoted to an image of the just-opened container with all components labelled; subsequent frames highlight the history and flavors.
 A related theme is the "romance of train travel".